eSports and Gaming policy discussed in the Indian Parliament; IOA could recognize it and more

 Just hours after the initial report about the discussion in the parliament, IOA stated that it plans to recognize eSports as a formal sport.
 It will also recognize ESFI as the governing body of eSports in India.
 Rajeev Mehta, the Secretary-General of the IOA shared a statement with talkesports regarding the information.
 Mehta stated, “The IOA would have no say in the team selection for the next Asian games.
 Olympic Council of Asia (OCA) has authorized the Asian Esports Federation for it and the AEF has in turn given the responsibility to the ESFI.
 The IOA’s duty is to ensure the entry of teams in Asian Games and other such mega-events”.

 The statement outlines that the move to recognize ESFI is not really on IOA but instead on AEF.
 The information is also in contradiction with what we got from the discussion during the parliament session.
-However, this is not surprising as several private entities like the ESFI, EDAI, and EI have long been trying to position themselves as the authorities in India.
-What is worse is that most if not all these entities have vested interests in gaming apps.
+However, this is not surprising as several entities like the ESFI a non-profit organization, EDAI, and EI have long been trying to position themselves as the authorities in India.
+What is worse is that most of these entities have vested interests in gaming apps.
 Due to this, they try their best to muddle the water by trying to classify gambling as eSports and gaming.